 Anyone who has accepted Christ as their personal Saviour and Lord is a disciple of Christ.
 And that makes many of us ‘disciples of Christ.’
 Discipleship in the ancient biblical world is the active imitation of both the master and his teachings in a deliberate and disciplined manner.
 And as His disciples, Jesus Christ commanded us to remain in His Love to learn His Will because we wouldn’t survive any discipline that is not taught to us in His love; and God knows how often we need to be disciplined.
 God in His Sovereignty has lavished His enduring Love on us through His Son, in order to do His will.
 Even though we often misuse His love to quench the thirst of our flesh: the very flesh that the Apostle Paul said “I beat it to make it my slave”, He is faithful to forgive us our sins when we repent.
 The Apostle Paul’s commitment is an example for us to imitate in our obedience as disciples of Christ.

 Now, the desire of the flesh includes every thought and everything else that we want to oblige but contradicts the Will of God laid down in black and white in the Bible.
 And to deny our flesh and its desires, we must actively choose to remain in His love.

 So, how do we remain in His Love?
 By keeping His commands.
-And how do we keep His commands? that taught us to deny ourselves which is what our sinful nature
+And how do we keep His commands?
+By obeying His command to deny ourselves, which is what our sinful nature